soundscapecloud/soundscape/README.md

 # Your download directory should be bind-mounted as `/data` inside the container using the `--volume` flag.
 $ mkdir /home/<username>/Music

+# Set a password (default: a password is generated and printed in the log output)
+$ echo "mypassword" >$HOME/Music/.authsecret

 $ sudo docker create                            \
     --name streamlist --init --restart always   \